jakop345/cloudron-box/docs/references/selfhosting.md

 regions can be obtained <a href="https://developers.digitalocean.com/documentation/v2/#regions" target="_blank">here</a>.

 The `--ssh-key` is the path to a PEM file or the private SSH Key.
-If your key is located as `~/.ssh/id_rsa_<name>`, you can also simply provide the `name` as the argument.
+If your key is located as `~/.ssh/id_rsa_<name>`, you can also simply provide `name` as the argument.

-The `--backup-key '<secret>'` will be used to encrypt all backups prior to uploading to S3.
+The `--backup-key '<secret>'` will be used to encrypt all backups.
 Keep that secret in a safe place, as you need it to restore your Cloudron from a backup!
 You can generate a random key using `pwgen -1y 64`.
 Be sure to put single quotes around the `secret` to prevent accidental shell expansion.

-**NOTE**: see `cloudron machine create digitalocean --help` for all available options.
+**NOTE**: See `cloudron machine create digitalocean --help` for all available options.

 ## First time setup

 Visit `https://my.<domain>` to do first time setup of your Cloudron.

+Please note the following:

 1. The website should already have a valid TLS certificate.
 If you see any certificate warnings, it means your Cloudron was not created correctly.
 2. If you see a login screen, instead of a setup screen, it means that someone else got to your Cloudron first and set it up